-- 5. Phase explain the "Temporary structures" use and the expected time they will be removed from the property. - 6.
-Please note all of the outdoor storage areas on the plan.. - 7.
-Pleased submit a Traffic, Circulation and Parking study prepared by a registered professional analyzing the winery operation and the proposed events for review and approval. - 8.
+- 5. Please explain the "Temporary structures" use and the expected time they will be removed from the property. - δ .
+Please note all of the outdoor storage areas on the plans. - 7.
+Pleased submit a Traffic, Circulation and Parking Study prepared by a registered professional analyzing the winery operation and the proposed events for review and approval. - 8.
 The parking area within the corridor must be revised.
-As shown on the plan., an access aisk way of about 16 feet is proposed.
-The aisk way must be a minimum of 20 feet to provide safe and adequate two way traffic access.
+As shown on the plans, an access aisle way of about 16 feet is proposed.
+The aisle way must be a minimum of 20 feet to provide safe and adequate two way traffic access.
 The proposal (based upon the program statement) will require a minimum of 81 parking spaces on site.
 The spaces and the associated access road shall be an all weather surface (a minimum of 6 inches of base rock with a seal coat) and comply with all applicable provisions of 13.10.550.
 This is required now due to possible drainage issues. - 9.
 The off street loading area must comply with 13.10.571 with respect to size, location and surface material.
 The access and turnaround must be an all weather surface.
-Pkase modify the Proposal to reflect this (see attached copy of the ordinance).
-This is required now due to possible drainage issues. - 10.
-Please submit engineered drainage plans including the associated drainage calculations (required information for the submittal) for the site and the increase impervious surfacing. - Ii.
-Phase submit a comprehensive lighting plan for the site. - 12.
+Please modify the proposal to reflect this (see attached copy of the ordinance).
+This is required now due to possible drainage issues. - IO.
+Please submit engineered drainage plans including the associated drainage calculations (required information for the submittal) for the site and the increase impervious surfacing. - 11.
+Please submit a comprehensive lighting plan for the site - 12.
 Please submit a grape residue/ waste disposal plan for review and approval by the County.
-The plan shall address both liquid and solid waste associated with the winery and shall comply with all requirements of the Environmental Health Services Agency. - 13.
-Phase amend this application in writing to include a variance to reduce the separation between structures (a minimum of 10 feet between structures; the warehouse, the canopy, the "temporary structure, etc.) and the and the reduction in the setback (the standard is a minimum of 20 feet from any property line for the winery operation and the associated event, including outdoor storage and parking). - 14.
+The plan shall address both liquid and solid waste associated with the winery and shall comply with all requirements of the Environmental Health Sewices Agency. - 13.
+Please amend this application in writing to include a variance to reduce the separation between Structures (a minimum of 10 feet between structures; the warehouse, the canopy, the "temporary structure, etc.) and the and the reduction in the setbacks (the standard is a minimum of 20 feet from any property line for the winery operation and the associated event, including outdoor storage and parkingj. - 14.
 Please submit a landscape plan for the site.
 The plan shall screen parking lots, outdoor storage and work areas for adjacent properties (ordinance requirement; see 13.10.637(b) 3) (see attached ordinance). - 15.
 As of October 22, 2003 the Code Compliance Code costs are \$3001.28.
-This must be paid prior to this application being deemed complete. - Due to the Stop Work being placed on the application due to application fee issue (see item 17), a majority of the responding agencies/ departments did not/could not comment on this application.
-All reviewing agencies will all be sent plan. for review at the second routing stage.
-Additional information may be required in response to the comments from those agencies at that time.

-You are being but on notice that a maximum of four (4) routing is all that will be allowed for this application. - 17.
+This must be paid prior to this application being deemed complete. - 16.
+Due to the Stop Work being placed on the application due to application fee issue (see item 17), a majority of the responding agencies/ departments did not,' could not comment on this application.
+All reviewing agencies will all be sent plans for review at the second muting stage.
+Additional Information may be required in response to the comments from those agencies at that time.
+You are being but on notice that a maximum of four (4) routing u all that will be allowed for this application. - 17.
 This application is an AT COST Project.
-You must have a positive balance within the Trust Account for any further work to be done on this application.
-Further, you were told in writing on October 10,2003, that this application would void on October 24, 2003 (see attachedietter) if the monies were not deposited with the County of Santa Cruz.
+You must have a positive balance within the TrustAccount for any further work to be done on this application.
+Further, you were told in writing on October 10, 2003, that this application would void on October 24, 2003 (see attached letter) if the monies were not deposited with the County of Santa Cruz.
 No further work of any kind will be done on this application until this is resolved.